cosmicjs/vue-garage-sale/article/article.md

 </script>
 ```

-So, there you have it! this is how you use component inheritence, and extend third party components in it's most basic ways.
+So, there you have it! this is how you use component inheritance, and extend third party components in it's most basic ways.

-## How abou the desktop view?
+## How about the desktop view?

 Even though this app is built mainly for mobile devices, adding just few lines of code will surely make it desktop friendly as well.
 So as a part Vuetify you can write responsive web apps easily using the grid layout system.
-For exapmle:
+For example:

 ```